LouisKlimek/Scrap-Gold-Prices/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a gold price just call the getGoldPrice() Function and with your desired Attributes.
+To get a gold price, just call the getGoldPrice() function with the Attributes you want.
 See following Code:
 ```sh
 #getGoldPrice(karat, currency, unitOfMeasurement)